 I actually think every teacher needs a mastermind group.

 That last statement might seem like an overstatement, but let me explain.
-At some point in your career, you will need a mastermind group.
+I’m not suggesting that every teacher needs a mastermind group at this very moment.
+However, at some point in your career, you will need a mastermind group.
 It might be early on when you need the support of fellow teachers.
 Or it might be later, as you move into leadership and additional responsibility and you face loneliness.
 But at some point, you will need a community of fellow educators to share ideas and stories and insights.

 The Power of Vulnerability